zachMahan64/bear-lang/docs/syntax.md

 - Whichever one it finds is the root of that module
 ```
 // in ./my_mod
-space my_mod; // the rest of the file will be apart of the "my_mod" namespace
+mod my_mod; // the rest of the file will be apart of the "my_mod" namespace/module

 fn do_thing() {
     cout <<- "I'm doing a thing\n";